-- our significant investment in research and development for our subsidiaries and business units; - . our ability to control costs; - our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - the size, timing, rescheduling or cancellation of significant customer orders;
+- . our ability to raise additional capital; - our significant investment in research and development for our subsidiaries and business units; - . our ability to control costs; - . international conflicts and acts of terrorism; - . our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - the size, timing, rescheduling or cancellation of significant customer orders; - . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products;

-- . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products; - changes in our pricing policies and the pricing policies by our suppliers and competitors, pricing concessions on volume sales, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - our success in expanding and implementing our sales and marketing programs; - . the effects of technological changes in our target markets; - . our relatively small level of backlog at any given time; - . the mix of sales among our business units; - deferrals of customer orders in anticipation of new products, applications or product enhancements; - . the risks inherent in our acquisitions of technologies and businesses; - . risks and uncertainties associated with our international business; - . currency fluctuations and our ability to get currency out of certain foreign countries; and - . general economic and market conditions.
+- changes in our pricing policies and the pricing policies by our suppliers and competitors, pricing concessions on volume sales, as well as increased price competition in general; - . the long lead times associated with government contracts or required by vehicle manufacturers; - our success in expanding and implementing our sales and marketing programs; - . the effects of technological changes in our target markets; - . our relatively small level of backlog at any given time; - . the mix of sales among our business units; - . deferrals of customer orders in anticipation of new products, applications or product enhancements; - . the risks inherent in our acquisitions of technologies and businesses; - . risks and uncertainties associated with our international business; - . currency fluctuations and our ability to get currency out of certain foreign countries; and - . general economic and political conditions.